CatalystSoftworks/Game-Dev-Handbook/content/quality-of-life/settings/audio/index.md

 ## Music Volume

-A critical option, provides the ability to control the volume for all music related audio in the game.
+**Expected Feature** &ndash; A critical option, provides the ability to control the volume for all music related audio in the game.

 ## Sound Effects Volume

-Identical to [music volume](#music-volume), but for non-music related audio.
+**Expected Feature** &ndash; Identical to [music volume](#music-volume), but for non-music related audio.
 Unless you plan on splitting sound effects further by category (voices, UI sounds, etc) it's a safe bet to control all sound effect volume through this option.

 ## Master Volume

-A common and desired option for most games is a master volume option.
+**Expected Feature** &ndash; A common and desired option for most games is a master volume option.
 This option should have an effect on all audio sources for the game and will usually tie directly into the game engine's master volume mixer.

 ## Subtitles